 Most common law jurisdictions have a parliamentary website that you can use to access a full range of parliamentary documents.
-The Queensland Parliament website conveniently allows you to access the Bill, explanatory speech and explanatory note in the same place.
-It also indicates the process of the Bill through Parliament.

 ACTS

 Acts are laws formally passed by Parliament and that have received royal assent by the Crown.
 Royal Assent is granted on behalf of the Crown by the Governor or Governor-General.
 Sometimes Acts are referred to as Statutes.